How To Prepare for a Technical Interview in 5 Steps

 As a candidate for a job, you may receive an invitation for a technical interview in which the employer can observe the specialized skills you promoted on your application.
-The interview may involve questioning from the hiring manager and tests that require you to demonstrate your industry knowledge.
-Knowing how to prepare for the meeting with the employer can enable you to make a good impression and show that you can handle the responsibilities of the job you’re seeking.
+The interview may involve questioning from the hiring manager and tests that require you to show your industry knowledge.
+Knowing how to prepare for the meeting with the employer can enable you to make a good impression and show that you can handle the responsibilities of the job you're seeking.

 What is a technical interview?

 A technical interview is a meeting between a hiring manager and a candidate who is pursuing a technical role, such as an IT specialist or software developer.
 The purpose of the interview is to assess the candidate's proficiency in specific areas, such as coding and product testing.
 The interview may also include scenarios, allowing the employer to evaluate how well the candidate responds to problems and thinks critically.

 A technical interview may include the following parts:

 During a phone screen, a qualifying interviewer determines whether you're a good fit for the position by asking you questions and reviewing your answers over the phone.
 This also enables the interviewer to verify your educational and professional qualifications and gauge your communication skills.

 Many companies also have candidates complete a remote coding assignment that helps a company assess their problem-solving skills, creativity and technical knowledge of programming languages.
 For example, if you're applying to a financial company that builds applications for people who need to build their credit using the coding language Python, the assignment may test you on your ability to use the language Python to develop and build a user interface.

 After you've had a phone screen and done your homework, your next interview step might be to sit down with an interviewer to confirm your candidacy.
 During the in-person interview, you might answer behavioral and technical questions and can bring up questions of your own.

 Read more: Q&A: What Is a Technical Interview?